Market is Temporarily Moved to a Nearby Parking Lot (former Mini-Mart) Due to Construction

 Outside of the fall curbside bulk leaf pick-up program, only leaves bagged inbiodegradable paper bagsare picked up by the Department of Public Works crew.
-To minimize confusion, the City will pick up brown paper bags much like those your groceries are placed in at the local store, but significantly taller.
-You are welcome to use the paper grocery bags as well if you do not want to purchase the much larger ones.
+To minimize confusion, the City will pick up brown paper bags much like those your groceries are placed in at the local store, but taller.
+You are welcome to use the paper grocery bags as well if you do not want to purchase the larger ones.
 Please check with our local merchants if you are uncertain which bags are needed.
 Regular brush pick-up runs April 1 and will continue on the 1st and the 15th of each month until the final pick-up on November 1st.

 Brush & Leaf Bag Pick-up